9.4. The Monty Hall Problem¶

 The simulation will be more complex that those we have done so far.
 Let’s break it down.

 For each play we will simulate what’s behind all three doors:

 the remaining door

 So we will be keeping track of three quantitites, not just one.

-The bulk of our work consists of simulating one play of the game.
+As is often the case in simulating a game, the bulk of the work consists of simulating one play of the game.
 This involves several pieces.

 goats that contains unimaginative names for the two goats.